 Setting and Objectives

 The International Panel on the Regulation of Autonomous Weapons (iPRAW) was founded in March 2017. iPRAW is an independent group of experts from different nation states and scientific backgrounds.
-The panel will complete its work by the end of 2019.

 The mission of iPRAW is to provide an independent source of information and consultation to the Group of Governmental Experts (GGE) within the framework of the United Nations CCW (Convention on Certain Conventional Weapons) during the ongoing process toward a possible future regulation of LAWS (Lethal Autonomous Weapon Systems).
 This work includes, but is not limited to, the provision of expertise on the military, technical, legal, and ethical basis for practical and achievable policy initiatives regarding LAWS.
 The mandate of the CCW’s open-ended GGE on LAWS will guide the work of iPRAW.